Sorbinichthys: Sorbinichthys africanus

 Sorbinichthys africanus was found at the Agoult locality of the Akrabou Formation which preserves a late Cenomanian to potentially early Turonian marine environment.
 Besides S. africanus, a number of fish, arthropods, echioderms, worms, and plant fossils have been described.
-The area would have been apart of the Preafrican Trough which preserves a variety of environments.
+The area would have been a part of the Preafrican Trough which preserves a variety of environments.
 This carbonate platform would have been influenced by the Tethys Sea with water levels rising during the early Turonian.
 At the time, a number of areas show evidence of being poorly-oxygenated which has been suggested to be the reason for the higher paleoproductivity in the area at the time.
 Due to the presence of both marine and terrestrial fauna, it has been suggested that the locality represents a shallow coastal environment.
-This shallow environment was most likely a warm, quiet muddy lagoon that would have been bordered by a reef with isotope analysis suggesting a water temperature of 24.8°C. During the time of preservation, the climate would have been wetter than in the past due to the Cenomanian Carbon Isotope Excursion.
+This shallow environment was most likely a warm, quiet muddy lagoon that would have been bordered by a reef with isotope analysis suggesting a water temperature of 24.8 °C. During the time of preservation, the climate would have been wetter than in the past due to the Cenomanian Carbon Isotope Excursion.